 Major bodies of work - literary responses, unit assessments, chapter tests/assignments, science labs, essays, etc.

-60% tests/quizzes: Tests will evaluate major bodies of work (ex. novels, plays, literary items, units, chapters, etc.).
-Quizzes assess knowledge of a small body of work (ex. reading assignments, vocabulary, listening, etc.)
+Quizzes assess knowledge of a small bodies of work - reading assignments, vocabulary, listening, math, etc.

-20% homework assignments which are an essential part of every class.
-When a student is absent from class, he or she is responsible for completing the homework assignment and handing it to the subject teacher.
+Homework is an essential part of every class.
+When a student is absent from class, he or she is responsible for the asynchronous work that is posted on the google classroom hub.

-Make-up Policy: It is the students’ responsibility to arrange to make up work missed because of absence from class.
+Make-up Policy: It is the students’ responsibility to arrange to make up work missed because of illness.
 All reading and written assignments are due regardless of absences.
+All make-up assignments are to be submitted within 1-2 days of absence.
 Exceptions may be made in certain unusual circumstances.
-If a parent calls by 10:00 a.m. when a student is absent, homework can be picked up in the main office at 2:00 p.m.

 Gold Honors – 95 average or greater with no grade less than 90